ChristinaLK/blog/content/asessment.md

 Well, what are the alternatives?
 One is to realize that so-called "failure" is not the end of the world.
-However, for an entrenched perfectionist, (as I have been, at points in my life) that's really hard!
+However, for an entrenched perfectionist, that's really hard!
 I know that my difficulty in accepting my own failures, can sometimes itself become another place where I feel I've failed.
 That's also not a great cycle.